Qori Q'oncha - Peru

 Social impact

 To date, more than ten years after implementing the first improved stove, Qori Q'oncha not only supports families to adapt to the effects of climate change, but also contributes to the restoration of Andean forests.
-The program also supports families to improve their quality of life, since it reduces pollution inside the homes and allows them to have more time for other income-generating activities.
+The Program also supports families to improve their quality of life, since it reduces pollution inside homes and allows them to have more time for other income-generating activities.

 IMPACT SINCE THE BEGINNING OF THE PROGRAM